 In other words, you need to hold on tight during times like these.
 A certified financial planner through your bank can help you stay focused with your investments.

 Make sure you look at long-term, high-interest savings options, too.
-Some banks like Scotiabank are offering savings rates of 2.65% and $300 welcome bonuses for new account holders.
+Some banks like Scotiabank are offering savings rates of 2.65% and $300 welcome bonuses for their Ultimate and Preferred packages.